swarup4/job-search/README.md

 NEXT_PUBLIC_API_BASE_URL=http://localhost:8000
 ```

+> The Voyage key belongs to `ai/.env` alone — never `server/.env`, and never anything `NEXT_PUBLIC_` prefixed, which would ship it to every browser.
+>
-> Changing `EMBEDDING_MODEL` invalidates every stored vector.
+> Changing `VOYAGE_EMBED_MODEL` or `VOYAGE_EMBED_DIM` invalidates every stored vector and requires re-creating the Atlas index.
 Treat it as a migration and re-index, not a config tweak.

 ## Usage